Dairy farmers are the ultimate recyclers! Since they often live on or near the land they farm, caring for the environment is a top priority.

 Milk is cooled to at least 45°F within two hours of milking to preserve quality.
 To do this quickly, some farms use plate coolers, which send cold water through a series of plates near the milk to cool it.
 That clean water can then be used as a fresh drinking source for the cows.

 Life is just beachy at the farm thanks to sand bedding!
 Dairy farmers provide clean, dry bedding for their cows like sand, straw, mattresses or even waterbeds.
-Cows love sand because it’s comfortable and molds to their bodies!
+Cows love sand because it’s comfortable and conforms to their bodies!
 Farmers love it too, because it can be easily cleaned, which means it can be reused again and again.

 Another bedding option for cows is recycled manure.
 By separating and drying the manure solids to use as bedding, farmers can reduce their farm’s waste.
 The cows can rest easy knowing that their clean and comfortable beds are also helping the environment!

 Due to innovative practices like these, the environmental impact of producing a gallon of milk in 2017 shrunk significantly, requiring 30% less water, 21% less land and a 19% smaller carbon footprint than it did in 2007.
 In fact, data from a nationwide study indicates U.S. dairy is responsible for only 5.1% water use and less than 2% of the U.S. total carbon footprint.
+Dairy farmers are working on ways to reduce that figure even more.